Politics

 Why the agencies that moved fastest are now the ones being told to slow down, and what the courts are quietly telling everyone else.

-Durability has always been the actual measure of regulatory change.
-The rulings this week, even where they read as setbacks, may end up improving the durability of what eventually survives.
+Durability has always been the real measure of regulatory change.
+This week's rulings, even where they appear as setbacks, could end up improving the durability of whatever eventually survives.

 Related reading: The Quiet Bipartisan Coalition Already Forming Around the Next Court Seat and The Special Master Quietly Rewriting a State's Midterm Map.